CVTEA accreditation policies and procedures

 The Equipment and Skills Evaluation Subcommittee is a four–member subcommittee comprised of two veterinarians and two veterinary technicians.
 The Subcommittee is responsible for ongoing review of and recommendations for improvement to the essential skills and required equipment lists.
 The chair is elected by majority vote of the CVTEA.

-The Future Focus Subcommittee is a five-member committee responsible for addressing current and potential future issues affecting the veterinary technology profession including, but not limited to, the CVTEA's ability to meet its charge, improvement of the accreditation process, and monitoring issues impacting the veterinary technology profession.
+The Future Focus Subcommittee is a five-member committee responsible for monitoring issues impacting veterinary technology education and the CVTEA’s ability to meet its charge including, but not limited to, cyclical strategic planning and continuous improvement of the accreditation process.

 CVTEA Officers